quantumlib/Cirq/cirq-web/cirq_web/README.md

             <script>YOUR_BUNDLE_FUNCTION<script>
         """
 ```
-This will allow your visualiztion to be displayed in a notebook cell with:
+This will allow your visualization to be displayed in a notebook cell with:
 ```python
     widget = MyWidget()
     display(widget)